Coffee Ice Cream with Salty-Sweet Almonds

 - couple grinds of Himalayan sea salt

-- Melt the butter in a skillet over medium heat.
+- Melt the butter, ghee or coconut oil in a skillet over medium heat.
 Add the almonds, honey and sea salt, and mix together.

 - Let the almonds brown over medium heat and stir occasionally, so the nuts don’t burn.
 Watch closely because it can happen fast, especially if you’re not paying attention.